 Google Drive and Dropbox Paper were considered the best document management tools back in the days.
 Google Drive for storing documents and Dropbox Paper for co-editing documents.

 This innovative and effective method caught our eyeballs.
-High flexibility for customizing and extremely useful templates management made us stay with Notion.
-There are plenty of articles about the goods and bads of Notion!
+High flexibility for customizing and useful templates made us stay with Notion.
+There are plenty of articles written to say about the good and the bad of Notion!

 Team members at Giftpack are relatively young.
 The benefits are high productivity and full of new ideas; drawbacks are lack of management mindsets and experiences.
 People are often thinking: